ARE YOU REQUIRED TO PROVIDE AN HS CODE ON YOUR EXPORT DOCUMENTS?

 FTA Tariff Finder

 To locate the preferential tariff rate which applies to your export good when imported under a Free Trade Agreement.
-Search by HS Code (1st 6 digits) on the New Zealand Government's Tariff Finder
+Search by HS Code (1st 6 digits) on the New Zealand Government's Tariff Finder.
+The Tariff Finder is a useful indicator tool, but may not always be current.
+It is important to cross-reference information.

 New Zealand Tariff

 The Working Tariff Document of New Zealand.
-In this document you will be able to locate the HS Code sub heading (6 digits) when required on export documentation and New Zealand HS Code, including the New Zealand Statistical code, you will need for your import or export entries.
-Search for a product in the Index or select the applicable Chapter and search for the product description or HS Heading (1st 4 digits)
+In this document you will be able to locate the HS Code / NZ Tariff sub heading (6 digits) and the full New Zealand Statistical code (11 digits).
+Search for a product in the Index or select the applicable Chapter and search for the product description or by HS Heading (1st 4 digits)